Alinochka07/Reiz-Tech-Homework/README.md

 This project was built on JavaScript's React.js Framework.
 The purpose of this assignment is to retrieve data from <a href='https://restcountries.com/v3.1/all'>www.restcountries.com/v3.1/all</a> RESTful API and display items properly with some information about these items.

+# Deployed version
+This app is deployed on https://reiz-tech-homework.vercel.app/

 ## Available Scripts

 In the project directory, you can run: